FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsubsection{AudioSet Ontology}

-It consists of 632 sound event classes arranged in a hierarchy with a maximum depth of 6 levels \cite{gemmeke2017audio}.\footnote{It can be explored at \url{https://research.google.com/audioset/ontology/index.html}.
+AudioSet Ontology consists of 632 sound event classes arranged in a hierarchy with a maximum depth of 6 levels \cite{gemmeke2017audio}.\footnote{It can be explored at \url{https://research.google.com/audioset/ontology/index.html}.
 Sometimes we shall refer to the AudioSet Ontology as \textit{the ontology}.} The set of classes covers a diverse range of everyday sounds, from human and animal sounds, to natural, musical or miscellaneous sounds.
 Within these main sound families, the content covered includes several facets.
-The predominant classes correspond to sound events produced by physical sound sources, but there are also some generated by sound production mechanisms (e.g., deformation or impact of materials).
-Then, there is a variety of classes that, strictly, do not correspond to sound events, such as acoustic scenes or classes describing attributes of sound.
-The ontology is provided as a list of 632 entries,\footnote{\url{https://github.com/audioset/ontology}} each of them including a textual description among other fields.
-Note that the AudioSet vocabulary is a subset of 527 classes drawn from the ontology, the remaining being blacklisted or excluded because of being abstract.
-We use the ontology because it is the most comprehensive vocabulary of everyday sounds available, which comes in handy to cover Freesound's heterogeneity.
-In addition, the rapid acceptance of AudioSet as a resource for SER research has made the AudioSet Ontology a \textit{de facto} standard for everyday sound organization.
-Yet, upon careful inspection of the ontology, we realize that improvements could be made in order to make it more consistent as a resource for everyday sound vocabulary, and more suitable for organization of Freesound.
+The predominant classes correspond to sound events produced by physical sound sources, but there are also some generated by sound production mechanisms (e.g., deformation or impact of materials), and other classes that do not correspond to sound events.
+Each entry in the ontology includes a textual description among other fields.\footnote{\url{https://github.com/audioset/ontology}} Note that the AudioSet vocabulary is a subset of 527 classes drawn from the ontology \cite{gemmeke2017audio}.
+We use the ontology because it is the most comprehensive vocabulary of everyday sounds available, which makes it convenient to cover Freesound's heterogeneity.
+Yet, upon careful inspection of the ontology, we realize that improvements could be made in order to make it more suitable for organization of Freesound.
 However, this task is left out of the scope of this work.
 For FSD50K, we focus on a subset of the ontology oriented to most common physical sources, and less oriented to ambiguous or less represented classes in common everyday situations.
 Appendix \ref{app:onto} clarifies relevant ontology-related nomenclature used in this paper (such as \textit{leaf} or \textit{intermediate} nodes).